 Second, if you would like to change part of your assignment in regards to an LLC, visit www.LLC.uwm.edu and complete the LLC Add/Drop/Swap form.
 This would allow you to change your LLC preference, which may in turn change your assignment.

 Third, if you have a non-LLC room assignment concern and would like to request a room change of your assignment, you can complete a Summer Room Change Process Request Form at https://uwm.edu/housing/students/room-assignments/assignment-change-request/.
-All requests must be submitted by July 8, 2018.
+All requests must be submitted by a date early in the month of July.
 This is the form you use if you would like to re-request a roommate who you weren’t paired with, or if you’d like to move to a different building.
 University Housing cannot guarantee if your request will be granted, but historically, we’ve been able to accommodate more than 50% of requested changes.

 Residents With Assignments Starting In January: University Housing does its best to accommodate the preferences you indicate when you sign your online contract, with room assignments made in a randomized order determined by lottery.
 (LLC requests are made by emailing UWMLLC@uwm.edu, which are then added to the resident preferences before the lottery is run).
 Due to a very limited supply of available spaces, it is very difficult to match most preferences.
 Roommate and LLC requests are the most difficult to match, followed by room type.
 All residents who submit their Spring-only Housing Contract by December 1 have an equal chance in the lottery.
 If you would like to explore a room change, please discuss it with your RA after you’ve moved in.